 The Trust uses a regional model of support whereby the schools are supported by SEMH lead (Sarah Sherring), SEND lead (Clair Owen) and Safeguarding lead (Lorraine Clark), who provide guidance and support to members of staff within the Trust.
-Supervision is delivered by Lorraine Clark for key staff.
+Supervision is delivered by Lorraine Clark for DSLs and DDSLs.
 A supervision model will develop this academic year, where further supervision will take place in an expanding model.
+DSLs and DDSLs have received training to provide supervision for key staff within each school.